AdobeDocs/commerce-merchant-services.en/help/experience-platform-connector/overview.md

 ## Support

-If you need information or have questions that are not covered in this guide, post to the following slack channel:
+If you need information or have questions that are not covered in this guide, post to the following Slack channel:

 - `#beacon-ama`